Victory Amps have released three new all-valve powered pedal preamps as part of their V4 Series: The Countess, the Sheriff and the Kraken.

 “Again to the best of our knowledge the CV4014 hasn’t been used widely—if at all—in music audio applications to date.
 It was produced from 1953 to 1981 by legendary UK manufacturer Mullard for the British MOD to NATO 5960 military spec.
 It was designed to give long life in various military applications including mobile communications.”

 “The Victory V4 Series Pedal Preamps are not ‘normal’ pedals.
-The market is awash with incredible overdrive and distortion boxes that do a certain job in front of a great guitar amp.
+The market is awash with incredible overdrive and distortion boxes that do a certain job in front of a great tube amp.
 That’s one thing.
 An all-valve preamp is quite another and we are immensely proud of the sound potential within each of them.”

 For more information, head over to Victory Amps.